Biomanufacturing in Tees Valley

 The Tees Valley Combined Authority helps businesses plan their investment and access the support and finance necessary for growth.
-It also ensures businesses work successfully with the Tees Valley Local Enterprise Partnership (LEP).
+It also ensures businesses work successfully with the Tees Valley Business Board.

-Local funding schemes include the Tees Valley Business Fund, and the Northern Powerhouse Investment Fund, offering early and later stage debt and equity finance to SMEs.
+Local incentives and funding include the Teesside Freeport, which offers tax and customs benefits to eligible businesses and the Northern Powerhouse Investment Fund, which offers early and later stage debt and equity finance to SMEs.